 Via CONNECT a structured dialogue, information sharing and planning for national precision medicine and diagnostics implementation will be established in line with political guidance and ambitions.

 CONNECT is a driver for cross-functional and cross-organizational initiatives, workshops, educational formats and provide access to (international) expertise, experts and benchmarking to advance the implementation of precision cancer medicine.

-CONNECT is operationalized via four working groups engaging experts from the public and private sector to jointly work towards the following objectives:
+CONNECT is operationalized via three working groups engaging experts from the public and private sector to jointly work towards the following objectives:

 Ensure a structured dialogue, information sharing and planning for precision diagnostics implementation engaging key stakeholders.

 Monitor progress and learnings and address identified needs and gaps in precision oncology trials and clinical implementation building on the recently launched IMPRESs-trial.